startechsheffield/fuji/README.md

  1. Run `$ ls /usr/bin | grep python3`
  2. You SHOULD see a list of commands, e.g. *python3.6*, if not install a python3 version as instructed above
  3. Run `$ ln -s /usr/bin/python3.x /usr/bin/python3` where "*python3.x"* is your version of python found in the previous command.
 If you saw mutiple versions, you can choose any you like, however generally the highest installed version is recommeded for compatibility reasons.

+ ## You may experience the error "setuptools: Module not found" when installing via pip:
+ To fix this, run command `$ apt install python3-setuptools` in Ubuntu.

 ## If you experience any other errors, feel free to open a pull request or contact us and let us know what the issue is.
 We appreciate any help.